proacd.conf(5) ProL2TP Manual proacd.conf(5)

 peer.
 This value is passed in L2TP control packets to the peer in

-ured parameters of the requestor.
-If not set, the system's hostname
+configured parameters of the requestor.
+If not set, the system's

 Tunnel-Medium-Type